minblock/litercoin/doc/build-osx.md

 Other commands:
 -------

-    ./src/litecoind -daemon # Starts the litecoin daemon.
+    ./src/litercoind -daemon # Starts the litercoin daemon.
-    ./src/litecoin-cli --help # Outputs a list of command-line options.
+    ./src/litercoin-cli --help # Outputs a list of command-line options.
-    ./src/litecoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/litercoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----